-The discussion at the review panel meeting forms the basis for the review panel's joint statement.
+The discussion at the review panel meeting is the basis for the review panel's joint statement.
 The final statement is the end product of the review process to which each application is submitted.
-It forms the Swedish Research Council's basis for decision-making in the matter, and is also sent to the applicant in conjunction with the grant decision being published.
+It forms the Swedish Research Council's basis for decision-making in the matter, and is also sent to the applicant when the grant decision is published.